-In the last article, we examined the historical cost of settlement funding in the lawsuit cash advance funding industry.
+In previous articles, we examined the historical cost of settlement funding in the lawsuit cash advance funding industry.
 We also discussed the business dynamics that often change pricing in any business which puts capital at risk for profit.
-We talked previously about the settlement loan industry evolving from an enterprise charging as much as 10% per month as “interest” on lawsuit cash advances to a business where applicants are routinely “funded” for as little as 15% per six month period.
+We discussed the settlement loan industry evolving from an enterprise charging as much as 10% per month as “interest” on lawsuit cash advances to a business where applicants are routinely “funded” for as little as 18% per six month period.

 In this entry, we examine the cost of settlement funding and analyze it from the perspective of an applicant who is in dire need of cash for whatever reason.
 From this angle, we can more accurately assess the costs associated with this type of financial relief – only available for those who have a pending lawsuit.

-Since every person’s circumstances are different, weighing the costs settlement funding or pre-settlement funding against the future proceeds of an individual’s pending case, can only be accomplished on a case by case basis.
+Since every person’s circumstances are different, weighing the lawsuit loan cost against the future proceeds of an individual’s pending case can only be accomplished on a case by case basis.
 For this reason, perhaps the best way to illustrate the point, is to use a hypothetical example.

 Cost of Settlement Funding – Hypothetical Example